motorcycle destinations

 As you approach the town of Hawk Springs, you should come across a wildlife refuge that is home to different species of birds including waterfowl, turkeys, and pheasants.

 Following along this route, you should see the silhouettes of Bear Mountain and 66 Mountain off in the distance.
-This half of your journey has gentle rolling hills and level roads as you draw closer to La Grande.
+This half of your journey has gently rolling hills and level roads as you draw closer to La Grande.

 3. Motorcycle Laws in Wyoming